rebelsky/csc321-jekyll/_dev/_home/syllabus.md

 Workload
 --------

-Here's what I expect you'll be spending your time on each week
+Here's an approximate breakdown of how you will likely spend your time each week.

-* Class time (4 hours)
+* Class time (3 hours)
 * Readings/videos/journaling (4 hours)
 * Programming and writing assignments (5 hours)

 The first week may be a bit busier as you get set up.
+However, I've made the workload a bit lighter in the first week of CSC 322 to accommodate for the potential extra workload in CSC 321.

 Communication
 -------------

 Dr. Davis created a Slack team for general discussion of CSC 321/2.
 Join it here: <https://grinnell-sw.slack.com/>.
-There is a `#homework` channel for discussion of homework assignments!
+There is a `#homework` channel for discussion of homework assignments.
+Please consider using Slack.

 Development
 -----------